Learning Domain Invariant Representations for Generalizable Person Re-Identification: Learning Disentangled and Invariant Representations

 \subsection{SCM for Generalizable Person ReID}

-Inspired by current research of harnessing causality in machine learning~\cite{atzmon2020causal}, we propose a SCM to analyze the disentanglement and generalization in person ReID models.
+year={2022} Inspired by current research on harnessing causality in machine learning~\cite{atzmon2020causal}, we propose an SCM to analyze disentanglement and generalization in persegbibon ReID models.

-Following the causal models in~\cite{cai2019learning,sun2020latent}, we use the SCM (in \figurename~\ref{fig:scm_reid}) to describe the causal relationships between person images and person identities, where $Y$ denotes the observable variables of identity labels, $S$ and $V$ are the latent variables indicating identity-specific and domain-specific factors respectively.
-We write $x_i=G(s_i,v_i)$, where $G$ is the map from the latent space to the pixel space.
-As shown in the model, there are three kinds of causal relationships as follows:
+Following the causal models in~\cite{cai2019learning,sun2020latent}, we use the SCM (in \figurename~\ref{fig:scm_reid}) to describe the causal relationships between person images and person identities, where $Y$ denotes the observable variables of identity labels, $S$ and $V$ are the latent variables indicating identity-specific and domain-specific factors, respectively.
+As shown in the model, there are three kinds of causal relationships as follows.

-${S\rightarrow Y}.$ Identity-specific factors $S$ directly cause $Y$, which means the person identities are determined by their identity-specific information, such as clothing styles, body shapes, \etc, instead of the backgrounds, illuminations and camera viewpoints.
+${S\rightarrow Y}.$ Identity-specific factors $S$ directly cause $Y$, which means that person identities are mainly determined by their identity-specific information, such as clothing styles, body shapes, \etc.

-${V\rightarrow S,V\rightarrow Y}.$ There exist many confounders $v_i\in V$ (\eg, backgrounds, illuminations, and viewpoints) that affect both identity-factors $S$ and person identity $Y$.
-The $V\rightarrow S$ edge indicates the spurious correlations between $S$ and $V$ in the real world, $V\rightarrow Y$ denotes the influences of $V$ on $Y$.
-For example, pedestrians mostly appear on campus in the CUHK03 dataset while in a busy underground station in the GRID dataset and in sidewalks in the PRID dataset.
-Due to different illumination conditions and backgrounds, even for pedestrians wearing the same color clothes, their semantic factors vary greatly.
-Especially, Pedestrians in column 1 of \figurename~\ref{fig:causal_imgs} are all wearing white while their semantic factors (especially clothing colors) will be influenced by confounders\footnote{The white cloth of $P_1$ in GRID is more yellowish and that of $P_1$ in PRID is more greenish}.
-So the pedestrian identities and their variation factors are spuriously correlated.
+${V\rightarrow S,V\rightarrow Y}.$ In real scenarios, there are also some confounders $v_i\in V$ (\eg, backgrounds, illuminations and viewpoints) that affect both identity factors $S$ and person identities $Y$.
+The $V\rightarrow S$ edge indicates the spurious correlations between $S$ and $V$ in the real world. $V\rightarrow Y$ denotes the influences of contextual environments in $V$ on $Y$.
+For example, most pedestrians in CUHK03 dataset are captured by high-definition cameras on the campus.
+Although for some early ReID datasets, \eg, GRID~\cite{grid} and PRID~\cite{prid}, the low resolution, varying illumination conditions, and various parameters of imaging devices (domain-specific factors) make the appearance of persons vary greatly, even for the same color clothes.
+For example, the pedestrians in column 1 of \figurename~\ref{fig:causal_imgs} are all wearing white, however, their appearance, such as clothing colors (identity -specific factors) will be influenced by some confounders in the domain-specific factors\footnote{The white cloth of $P_1$ in GRID is more yellowish and that of $P_1$ in PRID is more greenish}.
+Thus, there are spurious correlations between $S$ and $V$ and $V$ also confounds the prediction of identity labels $Y$.